litestar-org/api-performance-tests/README.md

 #### Serialization and data sending

+##### Plaintext

 - Sending 6kB plaintext
 - Sending 70kB plaintext

+##### JSON

 - Serializing and sending 2kB JSON
 - Serializing and sending 10kB JSON
 - Serializing and sending 450kB JSON

+##### Serialization

+(only supported by `Starlite` and `FastAPI`)

+- Serializing 50 dataclass objects each referencing 2 more dataclass objects
+- Serializing 100 dataclass objects each referencing 5 more dataclass objects
+- Serializing 500 dataclass objects each referencing 3 more dataclass objects
+- Serializing 50 pydantic objects each referencing 2 more pydantic objects
+- Serializing 100 pydantic objects each referencing 5 more pydantic objects
+- Serializing 500 pydantic objects each referencing 3 more pydantic objects

+##### Files

 - Sending a 100 bytes binary file
 - Sending a 1kB bytes binary file
 - Sending a 50kB binary file